Labels:

 1 star anise

-Either a level tsp. of vegetable stock powder, half a vegetable stock cube or a half teaspoon of yeast extract
+Either a level tsp. of vegetable stock powder, half a vegetable stock cube or

 3 tablespoons of soy sauce